Who Ernest is and why this pancit canton recipe is named after him, click here.

 That large platter of pancit canton in the photo (and that was only about 3/4 of the entire batch) contained only 300 grams of pork but, with the thin slices, there were more pork pieces than there would have been ordinarily had the meat been cut in bigger pieces.
 It’s a trick I learned from Stephen Yan.
 When there’s little meat, you stretch it — literally — by cutting into thin slices and then into small pieces.
 And to make the dish even more inexpensive, I did away with too many vegetables because even the price of veggies shoot up during the Christmas season.

-1 head of garlic
+- 1 head garlic

-1 large onion
+- 1 large onion

-1 large carrot
+- 1 large carrot

-a bunch of onion leaves
+- 1 bunch onion leaves

-300 grams of bacon-cut pork belly
+- 300 grams bacon-cut pork belly

-1/2 c. of oyster sauce
+- 1/2 cup oyster sauce

-1/2 c. of hoisin sauce
+- 1/2 ccup hoisin sauce

-Cut the pork belly into small pieces (how small depends on how much you want to extend it).
+- Cut the pork belly into small pieces (how small depends on how much you want to extend it).

-Peel and finely slice the onion.
+- Peel and finely slice the onion.
 Peel and finely mince the garlic.
 Peel and cut the carrot into matchsticks.
 Trim the onion leaves and cut into 2-inch lengths.

 - Add the rest of the ingredients, season with salt and pepper, and pour in about 2 cups of water.
 Press the noodles lightly into the liquid.
 As soon as the noodles start to soften, stir.
 Cover the pan and cook the noodles, meat and vegetables over medium-low heat until most of the liquid has been absorbed.